 Returning to the earlier metaphor - as a prospector I found traces of gold dust.
 I also know what the motherlode looks like.
 What I am searching for now is the path from the dust to the source.

-The second book in this series is focused on Vladimir Putin - “Comparing ten of Putin’s speeches.”
-I am searching here because diversity is paramount in gaining perspective.
+The last book examining great leaders is focused on Vladimir Putin - “Comparing ten of Putin’s speeches.”
+I searched there because diversity is paramount in gaining perspective.
 I began the Putin study hoping to find out if Putin has clues about the shape of tomorrow.
 I think he does.
 When he speaks internationally, he consistently appeals for unity.
 He seems to understand that multinational diversity should not be an impediment to the achievement of common goals.
 He also points to the United Nations as a tool for multinational consensus.

 I plan a few more books in this series.
 With every book I will be banging on rocks, checking for gems, and trying to find the path to the motherlode.
 What I hope to then do is describe the path so others can begin breaking the trail.
 Someday, others will build highways - by highways I mean effective educational techniques.
 That is when our society will transform.
 It will transform when our educational techniques effectively and reliably lead people to the social maturity required to value diversity and utilize consensus.